deepl-test/freshten-rosales-todo-assessment/README.md

-Task Manager API - Django REST Framework
+BACKEND Task Manager API - Django REST Framework

 Overview
 A simple Task Manager API built with Django REST Framework that allows you to create, read, update, and delete tasks with features like due dates, completion status, and sorting.